AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/participate-in-a-breakout-session.md

 The breakout session runs for the duration shown on the timer, and your Instructor may extend it if needed.
 When the session ends, either when the timer runs out or when the Instructor ends it early, you are moved back to the main room automatically to continue the session with everyone.

-## View your room report
+## View your room summary

 After a breakout session ends, you can view an AI-generated summary of the conversation that took place in your room.
-The report includes a summary of the key points your group discussed.
+The summary includes the key points your group discussed.

+A summary is generated only if the breakout room has at least 60 seconds of conversation.
+If the room activity is shorter than 60 seconds, no summary is available.

 >[!NOTE]
 >